Penthouse Serenade

 Penthouse Serenade is an instrumental jazz quartet album by Nat King Cole.
-It was released initially as a 10-inch LP in September, 1952, on Capitol Records.
-An expanded (12 track) version was reissued in 1955 and a 19 track version (13-19 being vocal tracks) was reissued in 1998.
+It was released initially as a 10-inch LP in September 1952 on Capitol Records.
+An expanded 12-track version was reissued in 1955 and a 19-track version (13-19 being vocal tracks) was reissued in 1998.
+The album reached No. 10 on the Billboard Best-Selling Popular Record Albums chart in the issue dated October 17, 1952.